jaguililla/hexagonal_spring/README.md

 > # 🎯 ABOUT
-> This is a 'best practices' template project.
-However, it is an opinionated take on that.
+> This is a 'best practices' template project for Spring Boot with Hexagonal Architecture.
+However,
+> it is an opinionated take on that.
 >
 > DISCLAIMER: I'm by no means an expert on Spring Boot, one reason to do this is to learn it.
 > Opinions are welcomed (with proper reasoning), check the [contributing] section to share your